meenub-18/ML/README.md

 # ML
-Machine Learning for Scientific coding
+Machine Learning for Scientific Coding.

+Soon to be updated...